Remarks on the one-point density of Hele-Shaw $\beta$-ensembles: Concluding remarks

-Fix a point $p\in \operatorname{Int} S$ and recall the bulk approximation which holds uniformly for all $z$ in some neighbourhood of $p$ provided that $Q$ is smooth and strictly subharmonic at $p$.
+which holds uniformly for all $z$ in some neighbourhood of $p$ provided that $Q$ is smooth and strictly subharmonic at $p$.
 (See e.g.~\cite{A2} for a short proof under the assumption that $Q$ is real-analytic at $p$; the case of smooth $Q$ can be obtained by well-known adaptations.)

 For what follows, we assume that $Q$ strictly subharmonic in a neighbourhood of the droplet $S$, and that there are no shallow points, i.e., $S^*=S$.

 The $\bigO(1)$-correction term $\frac 1 2 \d\dbar \log \d\dbar Q$ appearing in \eqref{bapp} is what gives rise to the formula for the expectation of smooth linear statistics supported in the bulk in \cite{AHM,ACC}.
 (The general formula, for $f$'s that are not supported in the bulk, also contains some boundary terms.)